UBS Group Analysts Give easyJet (LON:EZJ) a GBX 760 Price Target

-UBS Group set a GBX 760 ($9.93) price target on easyJet (LON:EZJ) in a report published on Friday, Borsen Zeitung reports.
+UBS Group set a GBX 760 ($9.93) target price on easyJet (LON:EZJ) in a research report released on Thursday morning, Borsen Zeitung reports.

-A number of other equities analysts have also recently commented on the stock.
-Liberum Capital dropped their price objective on shares of easyJet from GBX 900 ($11.76) to GBX 680 ($8.88) and set a buy rating for the company in a research note on Thursday, October 28th.
-Peel Hunt reissued a buy rating and issued a GBX 900 ($11.76) price objective on shares of easyJet in a research note on Thursday, August 5th.
-Deutsche Bank Aktiengesellschaft dropped their price objective on shares of easyJet from GBX 750 ($9.80) to GBX 720 ($9.41) and set a buy rating for the company in a research note on Thursday, October 28th.
-Sanford C. Bernstein set a GBX 845 ($11.04) price objective on shares of easyJet in a research note on Monday, November 8th.
-Finally, JPMorgan Chase & Co. dropped their price objective on shares of easyJet from GBX 595 ($7.77) to GBX 535 ($6.99) and set a neutral rating for the company in a research note on Friday, October 22nd.
+Several other equities research analysts have also commented on the stock.
+Sanford C. Bernstein set a GBX 845 ($11.04) price target on shares of easyJet in a report on Tuesday, November 30th.
+Credit Suisse Group set a GBX 709 ($9.26) price target on shares of easyJet in a report on Tuesday, November 30th.
+The Goldman Sachs Group set a GBX 855 ($11.17) price objective on shares of easyJet in a research report on Tuesday, November 30th.
+Berenberg Bank reiterated a buy rating and issued a GBX 800 ($10.45) price objective on shares of easyJet in a research report on Friday, November 26th.
+Finally, Peel Hunt reiterated a buy rating and issued a GBX 900 ($11.76) price objective on shares of easyJet in a research report on Thursday, August 5th.
 Two analysts have rated the stock with a sell rating, four have issued a hold rating and nine have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has an average rating of Hold and a consensus target price of GBX 793.29 ($10.36).
+According to data from MarketBeat, the company presently has a consensus rating of Hold and an average target price of GBX 771.29 ($10.08).

 easyJet Company Profile